INFORMATION ABOUT THE EVENT

 -

-PLACKOBITKU - If you don't like walking, you want to walk 100m to the event and then fight, this is not the event for you!
+PLACKOBITKU - If you don't mind walking, want to run 100m to the event and then fight, maybe consider whether we are the right event for you.
 Our mil-sim also includes moving, waiting for a position or patrolling!
-If you don't want to read the rules carefully, but just fight, this is not the event for you, as we believe in fair play and following the rules!
+If you don't want to read the rules carefully, but just want to fight, this is not the event for you, as we believe in fair play and following the rules!

 -

-SAME OPTIONS FOR ALL - they are not the same!
-Depending on which side you play for, you have options in the game.
-If you play for the rebels, you have to accept the role and style of play, just like with the villagers or ISAF.
+SAME OPTIONS FOR EVERYONE - they are not the same and we don't want them to be the same!
+Depending on which side you play for, you have different options in the game.
+If you play for the rebels, you have to accept the role and style of play, just like with the villagers or the difficulty of the conditions with ISAF units.
 The game sides do not have the same options in the game, on the contrary, we support asymmetrical conflict and each faction is different!

 -

-A DROP FULL OF PLASTIC - do you want to shoot bags of bullets and cover everything that moves with plastic? - You won't find that here, the game is oriented elsewhere and shooting is, for example, the last option for an ISAF soldier, because he follows strict deployment rules.
+A SPRAYER FULL OF PLASTIC - do you want to shoot bags of bullets and cover everything that moves with plastic? - You won't find that here either, the game is oriented elsewhere and shooting is, for example, a last resort for an ISAF soldier, because he follows strict rules of engagement.
+Likewise, a civilian, he primarily plays a civilian and rarely gets to shoot.
+The Taliban do the same - sprayers are not welcome either!

 -

-ISAF GRILL-SIM - If you want to play in a way where you only go into action after lunch, or if you are bothered by lack of sleep or fatigue, you'd better go with the civilians, because ISAF is played in rotations and you go into battle when the command says so!
+ISAF GRILL-SIM - If you want to play in a way that you only go into action after lunch, or you are bothered by lack of sleep or fatigue, you'd better go for the civilians, because ISAF is played on rotations and you go into battle when the command says!
+Then you rush so you can wait, but everything needs to be done with 150% commitment.
+If you don't want to do it that way, the ISAF side is not suitable.

 -